zzzprojects/docs/entityframework-classic.net/pages/features/to-self-hierarchy-list.md

 ### Include boss, but with an inverse navigation
 If your entity has only a reference to a list of employees and no navigation property towards the boss, it's impossible to use the `JoinExpression` to include the boss.

-The `InverseMapping` option let you specify a join expression toward employee but to inverse it.
+The `InverseMapping` option lets you specify a join expression toward the employee and invert it.
 So, instead of retrieving their employees, you will retrieve the boss.

 ```csharp
 var employees = context.Employees.Where(x => x.Name.StartsWith("Employee_"))